 - Network congestion and latency – The use of multiple small, granular services will require more interservice communication.
 Besides, there can be the issue of additional latency if the chain of service dependencies becomes too long.

 - Operation overhead – Managing numerous independent services can often become a tedious task for the operation team.
 They need to put in significant effort to avoid any failures and ensure the resilience of the developed application.

 - Testing – Microservices testing is more complicated because of the complex integration, different services, and interdependencies.
 The testing team has to write many mock services to test even small units and should know various services and channels of communications to have full coverage in their test cases.

 - Technical debt – A polyglot programming environment can often be a double-edged sword!
-While it allows architects and developers to build a microservices structure using individual infrastructures and different languages, the organization might end up with an enormous system having a thousand ways to do every single thing.
+While it allows architects and developers to build a microservices structure using individual infrastructures and different languages, the organization might end up with an enormous system having a thousand ways to deal with every single application.

 5 Best practices for implementing a microservices architecture